wheresvic/nextcloud-fix-decryption/README.md

 * run the file of your selected method with parameter of the user (```php /path/to/script.php -u ncuser``` or ```php /path/to/script.php -user=ncuser```)

 I suggest to run debug (dry-run) first, then "test", check the file for success and lastly to run a full cycle.

+I hope this helps with your recovery.
+Albeit as a starting point.